razorbjc/Maya-Tools-2018/README.md

 <b>imagePlaneToggle.py</b>
 <br>Toggles imageplane visibility of current camera from 0% to 50% to 100%.
 Meant to be keybinded to quickly change the alpha of an imageplane without using the slider in the camera's attributes.

+<b>polyset.py</b>
+<br>This script will sort your selected objects into selection sets based on their polycount.
+Good for organizing messy environments.

 <b>removeNamespaces.py</b>
 <br>Removes all namespaces.
 May need to be run multiple times for stacked namespaces